-A Kimpton property, Hotel George is conveniently located one block away from Union Station and a within walking distance of the Capitol building and National Mall.
-The recently renovated lobby, gallery and meeting spaces feature modern design and artwork, making the George one of the most stylish hotels in Washington.
-Between the hours of 5 and 6pm, guests are treated to a complimentary wine hour – there’s no better way to unwind after a long day of touring the city’s many sights!
+A Kimpton property, Hotel George is conveniently located one block away from Union Station and within walking distance of the Capitol building and the National Mall.
+The renovated lobby, gallery and meeting spaces feature a modern design and artwork, making the George one of the most stylish hotels in Washington.
+Between the hours of 5pm and 6pm, guests are treated to a complimentary wine hour – there’s no better way to unwind after a long day of touring the city’s many sights!

 A stay at the Liaison Hotel is quite decadent for a number of reasons.
-The artistic lobby is connected to Art and Soul, the acclaimed southern cuisine restaurant headed by celebrity chef Art Smith – the simple eats served here are top notch and are crafted with ingredients that are sustainably sourced.
+The artistic lobby is connected to Art and Soul, the acclaimed southern cuisine restaurant headed by celebrity chef Art Smith.
+The simple eats served here are top-notch and crafted with ingredients that are sustainably sourced.
 Liaison also features the largest rooftop pool and lounge in DC, where guests can grab a cocktail and enjoy a warm summer night.

 Capitol Hill Hotel is in the heart of a charming DC neighborhood, a short walk to destinations like the Library of Congress, Eastern Market and the Folger Shakespeare Library.
 This boutique hotel features modern design elements, with red, charcoal and black color accents.
 The furnishings are made with rich materials, such as American walnut, antique brass and bronze.
 In addition, the artworks include prints by iconic American artists like Andy Warhol and Mark Rothko – adding to the hotel’s unique style.